 Just because investigators and police officers are in a position to enforce the law, does not mean they are above the law.
 No police officer, investigator, or other official has the automatic authority to search you or your home without a warrant or justifiable cause or reason.
 When a law enforcement official conducts a search without a court-issued search warrant or without justifiable cause, any evidence found during the search will be deemed inadmissible in court and thrown out.

-Why is it a good idea to hire a criminal defense attorney?
+Why is it a good idea to hire a criminal defense attorney in California?

 If you have been arrested on criminal charges, especially drug-related criminal charges, an experienced defense attorney can make sure your rights were not violated and that the investigating officers abided by all state and federal search and seizure laws.
 A skilled criminal attorney who has extensive experience in handling cases involving search and seizure laws can motion to have any evidence unlawfully obtained thrown out of court, which could lead to a dismissal of your charges.
 Furthermore, an attorney can also make sure your rights as a citizen are protected, honored, and upheld throughout your entire case.